Chymyst/chymyst-core/docs/joinrun.md

 Whenever we emit any molecule that is used as input to one of these reactions, it is _this_ RS (and no other) that will decide which reactions to run.
 For this reason, we say that those molecules are "bound" to this RS, or that they are "consumed" at that RS, or that they are "input molecules" at this RS.
+To build intuition, we can imagine that each molecule must travel to its reaction site in order to start a reaction, or to wait there for other molecules, if a reaction requires several input molecules.

 Here is an example of an RS: